-- Just take a moment to think about what GUILT and Stigma do to you.
-And there's a lot more where that came from.
+Just take a moment to think about what GUILT and Stigma do to those they infect.
+That is what could happen if someone bio-engineers a disease.

-- From Trauma Team, Rosalia is, essentially, Super Ebola that is spread by butterflies.
-While giving you a touch of Ax-Crazy to make it extra bad.
+Rosalia is filoviridae (Ebola-type virus) that is spread by butterflies, or more accurately, the wing scales they shed during their migration period.
+While giving you a touch of Ax-Crazy provided it spreads to the brain.
 It also just happens to leave it's trademark black bruises in the shape of a freaking CLAW on the liver of most victims.
 It's likely a consequence of the bruises forming near the entry point of the liver but it still looks frighting as all hell.

 By Under the Knife 2, Neo GUILT also causes Ax Craziness.

 Call it Narm if you must, but Neo-GUILT-infected Adel demonstrates a rather cruel use for the Healing Touch: Using its Bullet Time properties to kill people.